Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 **ADD Fig-3 here**
 From a different perspective, note how George Boole observed ways in which human language results in a type of abstraction that can be used to organize and link our experiences to actions.
-For example: if it is raining AND snowing then bundle up OR if it is warm ANDsunny then go the beach.
+For example: if it is raining AND snowing then bundle up OR if it is warm AND sunny then go the beach.

 But, returning to the Bacterial Flash Mob example.